kghose/Chhobi/Readme.md

 TODO
 ====
+1. Refactor database.h/.cpp to not use classes, but just functions
-1. Improve directory crawling
+1. [DONE] Improve directory crawling
-1. Put directory crawling in separate thread so that Chhobi if functional during crawl
+1. [DONE] Put directory crawling in separate thread so that Chhobi is functional during crawl
 1. [DONE] Put absolute filename in status bar
 1. [DONE] Last modified for directories working correctly i.e. are changed files retrawled?
 1. [DONE] SQL queries bind values